What Sellers Should Know in York Region After the April 2026 Market Report

 New Listings

-17,097New listings were lower year-over-year, which can affect buyer choice and seller competition.
+17,097New listings were down 9.3% year-over-year, which can affect buyer choice and seller competition.

 Average Price